home-assistant-tutorials/01.development-environment/README.md

 ![bootstrapping](img/bootstrapping.png)

 It gets a silly `NAME` assigned.
 In my case it is `blissful_gagarin`.
-You recoginize the container by the name of the `IMAGE`.
+You recognize the container by the name of the `IMAGE`.
 It contains the name, which you assigned to your fork on Github (here `ha.core2`).
 In the shell of your host machine assign a meaningful name.